1. Introduction

 6.2 Appropriate measures will be taken by CA to ensure, as far as possible, the permanent preservation of material that was created in digital form including robust capture, storage, backup and maintenance of such material, in order to ensure its continued availability while ensuring personal details are safeguarded.

 6.3 Published works which complement the manuscript collections will be collected, as will copies and catalogues of relevant material stored elsewhere.
-CA will liaise with the local studies service of the Ceredigion Library Service to avoid unnecessary duplication of published material.
+CA will liaise with Ceredigion Library Service to avoid unnecessary duplication of published material.

 7. Limitations of Collecting Policy